Pound Bend Tunnel was constructed through a loop in the Yarra River in the late 19th century to change the course of the river and dredge

 (Order this image)

-park.
-The park hosts a variety of native plants and animals.
 This stretch of the Yarra River is generally of better quality than

 upstream and downstream reaches, however for the most part the